rhuss/ping-pong/README.md

 * [3-peng](https://github.com/rhuss/ping-pong-peng/tree/3-peng) : Introducing *peng* as an alternative to *pong*.
 * [4-kubernetes](https://github.com/rhuss/ping-pong-peng/tree/4-kubernetes) : Adding Kubernetes deployment descriptors (*todo: A [fabric8io/fabric8-maven-plugin](https://github.com/fabric8io/fabric8-maven-plugin) for creating these resource descriptors from within the build*)
 * [5-rolling-update](https://github.com/rhuss/ping-pong-peng/tree/5-rolling-update) : New version of *ping* in order to demonstrate a rolling update
-* 6-elastic-search : Adding [elastic-search](https://github.com/elastic/elasticsearch) and [grafana](http://grafana.org/) to store the results of a game and provide some dashbard. (**TODO**)

-*More usage instructions and better documentations are coming later .... have to start my presentation slide machine now ...*

 ### Using local Java